Newport City Council took over the majority of on-street parking enforcement from Gwent Police on 1 July 2019.

 Civil Enforcement Officers

-These officers will be able to enforce all parking related restrictions on the public highway if a vehicle is parked unlawfully, including:
+The officers are able to enforce all parking related restrictions on the public highway if a vehicle is parked unlawfully, including:

 - parking on yellow lines